-Anti-racism and right-wing protesters rally in Britain
+Right-wing and anti-racism protesters scuffle in Britain

 In Britain, debate is raging over monuments to those involved in the nation’s imperialist past, especially after the statue of slave trader Edward Colston was torn down and thrown into the harbour of Bristol port last weekend.

-Police said on Saturday that some people were planning to come to London to cause harm.
-They imposed route restrictions on both groups and said rallies must end by 5 pm (1600 GMT).
+Police said on Saturday that some people were bringing weapons to the London rallies.
+They imposed route restrictions on both groups and said rallies must end by 5 p.m.
+(1600 GMT).

 “Anyone who thinks they can commit a crime or vandalise property will be arrested,” Commander Bas Javid said in a statement.

-In and around Parliament Square in central London, hundreds of people wearing football shirts, chanting “England, England”, and describing themselves as patriots, gathered alongside military veterans to guard the Cenotaph war memorial.
+In and around Parliament Square, hundreds of people wearing football shirts, chanting “England, England”, and describing themselves as patriots, gathered alongside military veterans to guard the Cenotaph war memorial.

 The group sang songs in support of right-wing activist Stephen Yaxley-Lennon, who goes by the name of Tommy Robinson.